-APPENDIX 1 - Cause for Concern
+APPENDIX 1 - Cause for Concern & Safeguarding Tracker System

-Cause for Concern allows anyone responsible for the protection of children, young people and adults at risk to easily manage and record all safeguarding and wellbeing concerns.
-Cause for Concern also helps to protect those at risk by allowing early intervention using a secure and intuitive mechanism.
+Cause for Concern and Safeguarding Tracker allows anyone responsible for the protection of children and young people within Educ8 to easily manage and record all safeguarding and wellbeing concerns.
+The System also helps to protect those at risk by allowing early intervention using a secure and intuitive mechanism.
 It also provides safeguarding leads with the peace of mind by meeting the statutory, legal and moral obligations they have to those in their care.